eDyablo/study-docker-way/course introduction/README.md

 Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation the same way anywhere.

+Self-contained means that they contain all the dependencies required to execute the contained software application.
+These dependencies include things like system libraries, external third-party code packages, and other operating system level applications.

-But before containers were started circulating out we were using VMs for that purpose.
+But before containers were started circulating out we were using VMs for resource virtualization.
 Let's compare these two approaches.

 ![The virtualization and container infrastructure](https://images.idgesg.net/images/article/2017/06/virtualmachines-vs-containers-100727624-orig.jpg)

+The key differentiator between containers and virtual machines is that virtual machines virtualize an entire machine down to the hardware layers and containers only virtualize software layers above the operating system level.

 Unlike virtual machines, containers use controlled portions of the host operating system’s resources, which means elements aren’t as strictly isolated as they would be on a VM.

+Virtual machines run in isolation as a fully standalone system.
+This means that virtual machines are immune to any exploits or interference from other virtual machines on a shared host.

+Containers all share the same underlying hardware, it is possible that an exploit in one container could break out of the container and affect the shared hardware.

 Containers are significantly more lightweight and closer to the metal than virtual machines, but they do incur some performance overhead.
 If our workload requires bare-metal speed, a container will get us close but not all the way there.